dineshraj/blog/_posts/2021-03-09-one-pot-tagliatelle-with-olives-capers-and-sundried-tomatoes.md

 * Fry the onions in the oil until they start to go translucent at the edges (roughly 5 minutes).

-* Add the 200g of tagliatelle.
+* Add the passata and the water.

-* Cover the tagliatelle with the passata.
+* 200g of tagliatelle.

-* Add the water and use a wooden spoon to push down and crack the tagliatelle if it is not fully submerged.
+* uUse a wooden spoon to push down and crack the tagliatelle if it is not fully submerged.

 * Bring to the boil and then reduce to a simmer.